markh-de/KiVar/README.md

  * are recommended for longer, more complex (or verbatim) Content, such as a datasheet or purchase URL or a complex "Value" field content,
  * can be useful when referencing a dedicated set of Choice Arguments using text variables that are embedded in another location of the schematic (see examples),
- * have the drawback that - due to the diversity of the symbol field names they occupy - each unique used field name adds to the list of field names available in total, which "pollutes" the fields list, e.g. in the Symbol Fields Editor.
+ * have the drawback that &ndash; due to the diversity of the symbol field names they occupy &ndash; each unique used field name adds to the list of field names available in total, which "pollutes" the fields list, e.g. in the Symbol Fields Editor.

 Examples using the Simple Format are provided in the [SCAR](#simple-component-assignment-records-scar) and [SFAR](#simple-field-assignment-records-sfar) sections.